Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ![Screenshot of Create Database button on Render](../assets/deployment/deployment_create-database-render.png)

 Render will bring us to our new database's "Info" section.
-The "Status" field will show that it is in the process of creating the database.
+The "Status" field will show that it is "Creating" the database.
 Creating the database may take several minutes.

 ![Screenshot of hello-books-api database being created](../assets/deployment/deployment_database-status-creating-render.png)